Coronavirus: Living History in 2020

 Updated: Jan 16, 2021

 The virus that causes COVID-19 is infecting people and spreading easily from person-to-person.
 Cases have been detected in most countries worldwide and community spread is being detected in a growing number of countries.
 On March 11, the COVID-19 outbreak was characterized as a pandemic by the WHO.

 *This post is fluid and I will continue to add to the post as events occur.

 Today, Saturday, March 21, 2020, in Kansas City, Missouri, the mayor announced that a ‘Stay at Home order’ would go into effect on Tuesday.
-Life as we know it has changed hour by hour in the past couple of weeks and I feel that journaling our experiences as a family would be a primary source for my kids and their kids someday.
+Life as we know it has changed hour by hour in the past couple of weeks and journaling our experiences as a family will be a great primary source for my kids and their kids someday.

 Backtracking to our last week of normal: